Less LLM, More Documents: Searching for Improved RAG: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG) \cite{gao2024RAG,rag} combines document retrieval with large language models (LLMs), and has become a popular paradigm for open-domain question answering (QA) \cite{gupta2024comprehensivesurveyretrievalaugmentedgeneration,upadhyay2024QA,voorhees2000trec}.
-Most prior work has focused on scaling up the generator, which indeed improves accuracy but requires very large and expensive LLMs \cite{ghorbani2022scaling,narayanan2021GPU,patterson2021carbonemissionslargeneural}.
+Retrieval-Augmented Generation (RAG) \cite{gao2024RAG,rag} augments large language models (LLMs) with retrieved evidence and is widely used for open-domain question answering (QA) \cite{gupta2024comprehensivesurveyretrievalaugmentedgeneration,upadhyay2024QA,voorhees2000trec}.
+While much prior work improves RAG by scaling the generator, larger models typically incur higher inference and deployment overhead \cite{ghorbani2022scaling,narayanan2021GPU,patterson2021carbonemissionslargeneural}.
+In parallel, the retriever determines what evidence is available to the generator and can help mitigate hallucinations \cite{rag,shi-etal-2024-replug}, yet how retriever-side scaling interacts with generator scale is not well understood.

-In contrast, the retriever controls the external evidence supplied to the generator, thereby directly influencing factuality and mitigating hallucinations \cite{rag,shi-etal-2024-replug}.
-However, the relationship between retriever capacity and generator size remains underexplored.
-In particular, it is not well understood whether enlarging the retrieval corpus can reduce reliance on larger generators, which is an important question for practical deployment, where smaller LLMs are easier to serve \cite{wang2024modelcompressionefficientinference,xu2024ondevicelanguagemodelscomprehensive,zhu2024modelcompression}.

-To address this gap, we conduct a systematic study of the trade-off between corpus scale and generator size by combining randomly-shardable retrieval over ClueWeb22 \cite{clueweb22} with open-source Qwen3 models \cite{qwen3} of different scales.

-Our experiments on multiple QA benchmarks \cite{berant-etal-2013-semantic,joshi2017triviaqa,kwiatkowski2019natural} reveal that enlarging the retrieval corpus not only improves the performance of smaller LLMs, but also enables them to rival or even surpass larger counterparts.
-For example, a 1.7B-parameter model with a $4\times$ larger corpus outperforms a 4B model, and a 4B model with only a $2\times$ larger corpus consistently outperforms an 8B model.
+We study this interaction by varying the retrieval corpus scale while holding the retrieval pipeline and evidence budget fixed.
+Concretely, we combine randomly-shardable retrieval over ClueWeb22 \cite{clueweb22} with open-source Qwen3 models \cite{qwen3} spanning 0.6B--14B parameters, and evaluate on NQ, TriviaQA, and WebQ \cite{berant-etal-2013-semantic,joshi2017triviaqa,kwiatkowski2019natural}.
+Our results show that enlarging the corpus consistently improves RAG and can, in this setting, partially offset smaller generators: for example, a 1.7B model with a $4\times$ larger corpus outperforms a 4B model, and a 4B model with a $2\times$ larger corpus consistently outperforms an 8B model.

-These findings highlight a practical trade-off: scaling the retrieval corpus can partially substitute for scaling the generator.
-This insight suggests an efficient and deployable RAG design, where expanding the corpus offers a promising alternative to enlarging the LLM itself.
+Overall, our work characterizes a corpus--generator trade-off in RAG and provides empirical guidance on (i) when corpus scaling can match gains from scaling the generator, (ii) which model-size regimes benefit most from additional corpus, and (iii) why these gains arise, via analyses of answer-bearing evidence coverage and context utilization.